Ayyankhan101/MLFQ-Scheduling/docs/QUICKSTART.md

 - **Queue 2 (yellow)**: Lower priority, quantum = 4
 - **Queue 3 (red)**: Lowest priority, quantum = 8

 Processes move between these queues based on how much CPU time they use.
+You'll see individual process IDs (P1, P2, etc.) displayed in each queue.

 ### The Process Table
 This shows every process and its current state: